 Periodontal Therapy An Overview

 Periodontal disease has two distinct stages, each with characteristic symptoms.
-Prompt treatment for early-stage gum disease can help you avoid complex problems and even permanent damage to the teeth and gums.
+Prompt treatment for early-stage gum disease can help you avoid complex problems and even permanent damage to your teeth and gums.

-- Gingivitis: the first signs of gingivitis can include red or swollen gums, gums that bleed when brushing or increased sensitivity of the gums.
-These symptoms indicate a developing infection in the gums that when treated early is typically resolved.
+- Gingivitis: The first signs of gingivitis can include red or swollen gums, gums that bleed when brushing, or increased sensitivity of the gums.
+These symptoms indicate a developing infection in the gums that your dentist can resolve when treated early.

-- Periodontitis: left untreated, gingivitis can advance to periodontitis.
-This is a deeper infection of the gums that has created pockets around the teeth and begun to compromise both gums health and the integrity of the teeth.
+- Periodontitis: Left untreated, gingivitis can advance to periodontitis.
+This is a deeper infection of the gums.
+Periodontitis creates pockets around the teeth and begins to compromise gum health and the integrity of the teeth.
 Symptoms can include changes in the fit of the bite, loose teeth or noticeable changes in the appearance of the gums.

 Why is gum health important?